-Your task is to show the judge that your family’s hardship is not ordinary.
-You must prove it is not only different, but also more severe than the hardship of other immigrant families.
+Your task in both types of cases is to show that the hardship to your family is not ordinary.
+You must prove their hardship is severe, but also more severe than the hardship of other immigrant families.

 In these types of situations, it’s all or nothing.